andrewferrier/fiinch/README.md

 # What is this?

+**⚠️ DEPRECATED: This repository is deprecated, as fiinch was never really finished, and I don't have the time to finish it.
+For now, it will remain here in case anyone wishes to fork and maintain it.**

 This is `fiinch`, the **FI**le **IN**tegrity **CH**ecker. `fiinch`'s ultimate goal is to run a variety of tests against a directory tree.
 It can be invoked like this:

 ```